kuruonur1/kperceptron/README.md

 # kperceptron
-MultiClass Mini-Batched Kernel Perceptron in Python Supports Linear, Polynomial and RBF Kernels
+Multi-Class Mini-Batched Kernel Perceptron in Python.
+Supports Linear, Polynomial and RBF Kernels.

 type python test.py to test it on digits dataset.